-The Family Medicine Residency Program at Bryn Mawr Hospital is fully accredited in the training of allopathic and osteopathic family physicians by the Accreditation Council for Graduate Medical Education (ACGME) and the American Osteopathic Association (AOA).
+The Family Medicine Residency Program at Bryn Mawr Hospital is fully accredited in the training of allopathic and osteopathic family physicians by the Accreditation Council for Graduate Medical Education (ACGME).
 The program was established in 1975 and has over four decades of experience training doctors for the practice of family medicine.
 When our graduates complete training, they have developed a sophisticated level of knowledge, skills and clinical experience, as well as a personal concern for the patient.

 Vision and goals